UdotCASH/uTransmute/README.md

-# ETHxEO SwapTunnel
+# ETHxEOS SwapTunnel
-Swap your ERC20 tokens to EOS.
+Swap your ERC20 tokens to EOS tokens.

 ## Summary